Asymptotic structure. III. Excluding a fat tree: Optimizing within a century

-A community {\em adjoins} a fort $X$ if one of its members adjoins $X$.
-If $A\subseteq \mac T$, we denote the set of members of $A$ that are houses or forts by $A^0$.
-Let $C\subseteq \mac T^0$.
-If $X_1,X_2\in C$ are both forts, we say they {\em semiadjoin (in $C$)} if either $X_1$ adjoins $X_2$, or there is a community $D$ of $\mac T$ included in $C$ that adjoins them both.
-We say $X\in C$ is {\em $C$-peripheral} if either: \begin{itemize} \item $X$ is a fort, and semiadjoins (in $C$) at most one other fort in $C$; or \item $X$ is a house, and for every community $D\subseteq C$ containing $X$, $D$ adjoins at most one fort in $C$, and any such fort is $C$-peripheral. \end{itemize} A community included in $C$ is {\em $C$-peripheral} if one (and hence all) of its members are $C$-peripheral.
+Let $C\subseteq \mac T$.
+We need to talk about $\mac T$-communities that are subsets of $C$ and maximal with this property.
+Let us call such sets {\em $C$-villages}.
+If $X_1,X_2\in C$ are both forts, we say they {\em $C$-semiadjoin} if either $X_1$ adjoins $X_2$, or there is a $C$-village that adjoins them both.
+If $X\in C$ is a fort, we say $X$ is {\em $C$-peripheral} if $X$ $C$-semiadjoins at most one other fort in $C$.
+If $D$ is a $C$-village, we say $D$ is {\em $C$-peripheral} if $D$ adjoins at most one fort in $C$, and any such fort is $C$-peripheral.
+(See Figure \ref{fig:peripheral}.)
+If $A\subseteq V(G)$, $\mac T[A]$ denotes the set of members of $\mac T$ included in $A$.